CloudNativeWales/Meetops/Blog/0001_CNWSetup.md

 ### Inception

-Its a common start to a meetup story, it started in a bar after a couple of beers.
+It’s a common start to a meetup story, it started in a bar after a couple of beers.

 I ([@denhamparry](https://twitter.com/denhamparry)) attended NDC London at the start of the year (2018) and was booked in for a Kubernetes Workshop with [Ben Hall](https://twitter.com/ben_hall).
 Speaking with Ben after the workshop I mentioned that I was trying to get into speaking at events and meetups, to which he said "Well, I don't think anyone has set up Cloud Native Wales...".